Removals to Europe, UK and Overseas Moving Service

 Working in partnership with Environment Canterbury, the Christchurch City Council, Selwyn and Waimakariri District Councils and the New Zealand Transport Agency, the GCUDS will look at the location of future housing and the development of social activity centres and retail zones.
 It will also consider areas for new employment and how best to integrate these via the transport network.

-Amid all this planning, clearing up and rebuilding, life is slowly but surely returning to Christchurch and to Sydenham.
+Amid all this planning, clearing up and rebuilding, life is slowly but surely returning to normal in Christchurch.
 The traffic is flowing again, fewer and fewer buildings are left cordoned off, the unsafe ones having been levelled and people are adjusting to the new face of Christchurch, a face that is still smiling, albeit with a few broken teeth.

-Removals to Christchurch New Zealand / Removals from Christchurch New Zealand – please contact us now to discuss your move or click here for a free removals quote
+Removals to Christchurch New Zealand / Removals from Christchurch New Zealand - For removals to New Zealand please contact us now to discuss your move or click here for a free removals quote